 Nick Titchener, director and solicitor advocate at Lawtons, a specialist criminal defence law firm in London, discusses sexual harm prevention orders (SHPOs) and their implications – such as addition to the Sex Offenders’ Register and restrictions on your living arrangements and ability to travel.

-What is a sexual harm prevention order?
+What is a sexual harm prevention order in UK law?

-A full risk assessment of the person in question must be carried out before a SHPO is imposed.
-Anyone who has been convicted or cautioned, received a reprimand, final warning or youth caution for a relevant offence can be considered if thought to be posing a threat.
+A full risk assessment of the person in question must be carried out before an SHPO is imposed.
+Anyone who has been convicted or cautioned, received a reprimand, final warning or youth caution for a relevant offence can be considered for an SHPO if they are thought to be posing a threat.

-- Protecting the public or any particular members of the public from sexual harm.
+- Protecting the public or any particular members of the public from sexual harm

-- Protecting children or vulnerable adults generally, or as individuals, from sexual harm outside the UK.
+- Protecting children or vulnerable adults generally, or as individuals, from sexual harm outside the UK

 Prohibitions can be wide ranging and include preventing travel overseas, restrictions on undertaking certain forms of employment and limiting internet use by the offender.

 - having unregulated access to mobile phones or cameras

 - Deleting Apps or programmes or internet history from mobile devices or computers

 - Visiting places where large numbers of children might be, like parks or play centres